 Meanwhile police had learned—most likely from Hill’s wife—where Hill had hidden his share of the robbery money.
 While police waited at the Skyline Drive house, that night other officers went to a pasture five miles east of Azle.
 After forty-five minutes of digging within a specific area they found Hill’s hidey-hole.

 Hill had buried a paraffin-sealed one-gallon Thermos bottle containing $128,000 and a glass jar containing $4,250 in bonds that he had taken in a robbery in Kilgore.
-Fort Worth police detective A. C. Howerton, who in 1933 had helped break the O. D. Stevens mail car robbery case, was among the officers who found the buried treasure.
+Fort Worth police detective A. C. Howerton (brother of Police Chief Roland Howerton), who in 1933 had helped break the O. D. Stevens mail car robbery case, was among the officers who found the buried treasure.
 The officers then staked out the hidey-hole.